Initial Registration and Licensure for Nova Scotia Practical Nursing Graduates

 If you currently have a GPN license and have a change to your personal information (name/address/etc.), you will need to complete the Nova Scotia Practical Nursing Graduate Information Change form.

-- temporary license (LPN); or
+- temporary licence (LPN); or

-- graduate practical nurse license (GPN).
+- graduate practical nurse licence (GPN).

 Applicants must meet the registration and licensing criteria as outlined in LPN Regulations (2009) Part 2 Section 10 (1) & (2).

 The licensure year is from November 1st to October 31st.
 Active-practising licences must be renewed online annually between August 1st and October 31st.

 Incomplete applications are retained for six months from the date of last contact.
 Applicants seeking to resume the registration process are required to re-apply and repay the required fees.